Zettelkasten-Method/zettelkasten.de/content/posts/2015/10/luhmann-folgezettel-truth.md

 - continue a thought
 - add an idea to a thought
 - exclude a thought from the existing line of thoughts (Folgezettel could mark a blind end.
-That means it says what conclusion not to make.<!--ct: verstehe die Erklärung, aber "blind end" ist mir ungeläufig.
-Meinst du dead end (Sackgasse)?-->)
+That means it says what conclusion not to make.

 Let’s summarize what we have so far.
 A Folgezettel